kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 ## Set up macOS bootable USB stick with the provided files

- 1. download the OpenCore bootloader (the provided config.plist is only for version 0.6.4, for newer versions it may need to be updated and could break OC): https://dortania.github.io/builds/?product=OpenCorePkg&viewall=true&version=0.6.4
+ 1. download the OpenCore bootloader (the provided config.plist is only for version 0.6.4, and will not work on any other version): https://dortania.github.io/builds/?product=OpenCorePkg&viewall=true&version=0.6.4
  2. place all provided files in the respective folders
  3. (optional) add the "Resources" files from the link provided above to get a GUI for the boot picker
  4. follow this guide to get the macOS installer and create a bootable USB stick (for Windows): https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#downloading-macos